learn-co-students/rails-activerecord-models-and-rails-readme-onl01-seng-pt-100619/README.md

 Now all of the tests are passing and we can create a new post correctly.
 Even though we know this is working because our tests are passing, let's still test this in the console.
-Open up the Rails console by running `rails console`.
+Open up the Rails console by running `lerails console`.
 Running the console will load the entire Rails environment and give you command line access to the app and the database.
 The console is a powerful tool that you can leverage in order to test out scripts, methods, and database queries.